ChilliCream/graphql-platform/CONTRIBUTING.md

 After this you can fork our repository to implement your changes.
 If you are unfamiliar with forking, be sure to read [this guide](https://guides.github.com/activities/forking/) first.

+To get started with the codebase, see [How to launch and build the solution](#how-to-launch-and-build-the-solution).

 ### Before submitting a pull request

 Before submitting a pull request containing your changes, make sure that it checks the following requirements: